Old Articles About Me

 In larger stations, if you prefer, you can get your tickets the old fashioned way - from a ticket agent at a counter.
 But you'll probably have to wait in line and deal with someone who's English is only a bit better than your Italian.
 And many smaller stations have no ticket office - you'll just have to deal with a ticket machine.

-If your proposed trip requires that you change trains, you will get separate tickets for each lef of the trip.
+If your proposed trip requires that you change trains, you will get separate tickets for each leg of the trip.
 For instance, in 2017, we went from Varenna (on Lake Como) to Venice - we had to change trains in Milan.
-So the machine printed out two tickets - one for the Varenna-Milan train, the second for Milan-Venice.
+So the machine at the small station in Varenna printed out two tickets - one for the Varenna-Milan train, the second for Milan-Venice.
 The second ticket included reserved seats.
 Note that you'll have to exit the first train, figure out the binario (track #) for the second train, and haul your luggage there, in some cases pretty quickly!

 Here's a smaller ticket for a different trip:

 Notice that each ticket has something printed along an edge.
 It didn't come out of the ticket machine with that.
-Before you use any ticket - train, bus, metro, etc, you have to validate it.
+Before you use any ticket that you don't buy in advance for a specific date and time of travel - train, bus, metro, etc, you have to validate it.

 On nearly every train trip at some point while the train is in motion, a conductor will come around to see your ticket - and to check that it's been validated.
 He or she may scan your ticket with a tablet.
 If you haven't validated your ticket, you are subject to a fine - being a foreigner or a tourist or not speaking Italian is not an excuse.

-Similarly, using a lower-priced regionale ticket on a more expensive train - or a 2nd class ticket in a 1st class seat - can result in you needing to pay the difference in fares plus a fine.
+If you use a lower-priced regionale ticket on a more expensive train - or a 2nd class ticket in a 1st class seat - you may be asked to pay the difference in fares plus a fine.
 You need to pay right then and there - the conductors accept cash, or can process credit cards even on a moving train.